Overview

 | Nature | Protected forest, wildlife, clean mountain air |

-Moreover, Chisapani has gained popularity as a weekend trekking Nepal destination.
+Moreover, Chisapani has gained popularity as a weekend trekking destination in Nepal.
 Indeed, office workers from Kathmandu often trek here for quick rejuvenation.
 Similarly, families choose it for introducing children to trekking.
 Therefore, the village maintains year-round visitors despite its remote location.

 How High is Chisapani?